 In 1956 the auto industry experienced a severe downturn in business, and several years of poor sales resulted in the DeSoto brand being discontinued by 1960.
 After Stephens Motors moved out of the building, it was occupied by various other automobile sales and service companies through 1970 and other uses afterward.

 In 2011 the building was acquired by Ken Cook of Spokane, Washington.
 Motley Design Group was retained as architects and MountainWest Contracting as general contractor to rehabilitate the building.

 After 83 years of use and disuse, the building was in very poor condition.
 The roofing had leaked, allowing parts of the trusses, decking, and joists to decay and fail.
 The trussed roof was being supported on a forest of timbers and posts.
 The interior plasterwork was almost completely destroyed.
-The storefront show window had been replaced, and then covered over with stucco, and the front folding doors had been replaced with a roll-up.
+The storefront show window had been replaced with a double glazed glass perth style effect and then covered over.
+The front folding doors had been replaced with a roll-up.
 Nearly all of the cast stone had been removed from the facade and its location stuccoed over.
 Worst of all, in 2008 the tower on the southwest corner of the building collapsed, and the resulting hole was filled in with a flat roof.

 Begin your tour at the Central Avenue side.